 “In my 30 years practicing environmental law, I was fortunate to witness, and participate in, the growth of the field from a tiny specialty with little perceived relevance to most people into a sprawling endeavor of global significance,” says Gerrard.
 His role in this endeavor has been significant throughout; one London-based legal publisher recently ranked Gerrard as the leading environmental lawyer in the world, based on 4,500 interviews.

-Through CCCL, which he launched in January 2009 at the Columbia University School of Law, Gerrard helps train the next generation of leaders in climate change law.
-With the aim of influencing key decision makers, bringing the latest scientific knowledge into the regulatory system, and developing innovative legal tools to combat climate change and promote sustainable development practices, CCCL is collaborating closely with the Earth Institute and the United Nations.
+Through SCCCL, which he launched in January 2009 at the Columbia University School of Law, Gerrard helps train the next generation of leaders in climate change law.
+With the aim of influencing key decision makers, bringing the latest scientific knowledge into the regulatory system, and developing innovative legal tools to combat climate change and promote sustainable development practices, SCCCL is collaborating closely with the Earth Institute and the United Nations.

 “Columbia University, as the leading university in one of the greatest cities in the world, has the independence, the geographic location, the international reach, and the astonishing breadth and depth of expertise across many disciplines to formulate innovative approaches to climate change and to have those approaches taken seriously by those who can implement them,” Gerrard says.